-'IMM' / 'Internal model method' In the context of Risk Weighted Assets by Risk Type, Risk Weighted Assets for which the exposure amount has been derived via the use of an FSA approved internal model.
+'IMM' / 'Internal model method' In the context of Risk Weighted Assets by Risk Type, Risk Weighted Assets for which the exposure amount has been derived via the use of a PRA approved internal counterparty credit risk model.

-'Internal-Ratings Based (IRB)' An approach under the Basel 2 framework that relies on the bank's internal models to derive the risk weights.
-The IRB approach is divided into two alternative applications.
-Advanced and Foundation:
+'Internal-Ratings Based (IRB)' An approach under the CRR framework that relies on the bank's internal models to derive the risk weights.
+The IRB approach is divided into two alternative applications, Advanced and Foundation: